“An elected student representative group is a centrally important contributor to a positively memorable student experience”.

 Election, Membership, and Duties

-The council shall consist of twelve members to be directly elected annually for a maximum of two consecutive terms.
+The council shall consist of six to twelve members to be directly elected annually for a maximum of two consecutive terms.
 Elections are normally held in Semester 2 of the academic year.

-A candidate for membership of the council must:
+A candidate for membership of the council can nominate themselves, and must:

-- Have a GPA of at least 2.00 and not be under academic warning;
+- Have a GPA of at least 2.5 and not be under any Academic Probation or warning;

 - Not be a committee member of any non-Polytechnic society or organisation whatsoever, which exercises similar activities or seeks to achieve similar objectives.